daisy/pipeline-scripts/README.md

 mvn clean install
 ```

-The recommended version of Java is 7.
+The required version of Java is 8.

 Release procedure
 -----------------